How to Design a Self-Sufficient Tropical Permaculture Homestead

 Most failures follow predictable patterns:

-Planting many species without planning food roles
+planting many species without planning food roles

-Prioritizing novelty over reliability
+prioritizing novelty over reliability

-Creating systems that require constant intervention
+creating systems that require constant intervention

-Ignoring protein until it becomes a problem
+ignoring protein until it becomes a problem

-Copying designs from different climates
+copying designs from different climates

-These mistakes are not about a lack of knowledge; they are about a lack of design sequence.
+These mistakes are not about a lack of knowledge.
+They are about a lack of design sequence.

 The humid tropics are uniquely suited to regenerative food systems: